Tudat/tudat/tutorials/tudatFeatures/propagationSetup/simulatorCreation.rst

 Create a Dynamics Simulator Object
 ==================================
-At the moment, the following :class:`DynamicSimulator` options are available or under development in Tudat:
+At the moment, the following :class:`DynamicsSimulator` options are available or under development in Tudat:

 - Single-arc dynamics simulator.
 - Multi-arc dynamics simulator.
 - Hybrid dynamics simulator (under development).

 These are implemented in derived classes and are discussed below.

+.. class:: DynamicsSimulator

+   Base class from which the classes below are derived.

 .. class:: SingleArcDynamicsSimulator